DecipherNow/gm-java-sdk/gm-data-sdk/README.md

 ```

 #### Stream a file
-In order to stream a file `Grey Matter Data` user can leverage `GreyMatterDataStreamRequest`.
+In order to stream a file from `Grey Matter Data` user can leverage `GreyMatterDataStreamRequest`.

 Example
 ```java